PauliNiva/wiklajs/index.md

 We use the function to generate the alert, and store that in the result list.
 But when we try to call the function of the specific item on the list, the closure goes and sees that the variable `i`, which we used for our loop, is actually 4, because we iterated through the list!

-So it simply sees that `i = 4` and since nothing changes it, everything is evaluated to `item4` undefined.
+So it simply sees that `i = 4` and since nothing changes it, everything is evaluated to `item4 undefined`.